Skinkist Handcrafted Soap © 2014 | All Rights Reserved

 How long do your bars typically last?

 As the saying goes — your mileage may vary.
 Some of our customers use a bar for more than a month; others go through a bar in a week!
-It all depends on whether you shower or bathe, how long you stay in the shower, how many times you lather up, etc. How dry you keep the bar between uses is vital.
+It all depends on whether you shower or bathe, how long you stay in the shower, how many times you lather up, how large or small you are, etc. How dry you keep the bar between uses is vital in assuring a long lasting bar .
 We choose butters and oils that produce a hard soap, but any soap will turn into mush if it stays in standing water.
 A soap net or dish that allows the bar to air dry is ideal for keeping your soap lasting longer.

 How long does your soap stay fresh?